picoxr/GetCameraFrame/README.md

 # GetCameraFrame

 ## DISCLAIMER: This API is reserved for Enterprise developers who sign up for our testing program.
-If you're interested, reach out to pico-business-techsupport@bytedance.com
+If you're interested in joining, reach out to pico-business-techsupport@bytedance.com

 ## Description